The mapping class group of connect sums of $S^2 \times S^1$: Constructing the extension

 \Figure{figure:glueup}{GlueUp}{On the left hand side, $M_3$ is obtained by gluing the $6$ boundary components of $X$ together in pairs as indicated.
 The generators for $\pi_1(M_3) = F_3$ are $\{a_1,a_2,a_3\}$.
 In the middle, we indicate a diffeomorphism $\phi\colon M_3 \rightarrow M_3$ that drags one boundary sphere of $X$ along a closed path.
 As is shown on the right, on $\pi_1(M_3)$ the diffeomorphism $\phi$ takes $a_1$ to $a_1 a_2$.}{95}

 Let $X$ be the result of removing $2n$ disjoint open balls from $S^3$.
 As in Figure \ref{figure:glueup}, we can identify $M_n$ with the result of gluing the boundary component of $X$ together in pairs.
 Let $\{a_1,\ldots,a_n\} \in \pi_1(M_n) = F_n$ be the generators indicated in Figure \ref{figure:glueup}.
-It is standard that the group $\Aut(F_n)$ is generated by the following elements: \begin{compactitem} \item For distinct $1 \leq i,j \leq n$, elements $L_{ij}$ and $R_{ij}$ defined via the formulas
+An old theorem of Nielsen (\cite{NielsenGen}; see \cite[\S I.4]{LyndonSchupp} for a textbook reference) says that the group $\Aut(F_n)$ is generated by the following elements: \begin{compactitem} \item For distinct $1 \leq i,j \leq n$, elements $L_{ij}$ and $R_{ij}$ defined via the formulas

 \item For $1 \leq i \leq n$, elements $I_i$ defined via the formula